powerpixelshot/Healthcare-Report/README.md

 Through data analysis, I identified requirements and developed key performance indicators (KPIs) using card visuals.
 I also designed a range of interactive visuals such as bar charts, line charts, maps, and tables, incorporating custom visuals like rotating cards and scrollers.

 Moreover, I implemented drill-down and drill-through capabilities to enable the management team to access detailed patient views.
 The dashboard features filters and slicers to assist end users in data analysis.
-Button navigators were also integrated to facilitate report navigation.

 Overall, this project provides the management team with centralized information to monitor ongoing hospital activities and make data-driven decisions.